oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/use_library/README.md

 _Notice: The FPGA library feature is not yet supported in Windows*_

 ## Purpose
 This FPGA tutorial demonstrates how to build DPC++ device libraries from multiple sources and use them in your DPC++ design.
-A library is useful for reusing and sharing code or for separating code for testing purposes.
-Power users can also use libraries to leverage other programming languages' features in their DPC++ FPGA designs.
+A library is useful for reusing and sharing code, or for separating code for testing purposes.
+Power users can also use libraries to leverage the features of other programming languages in their DPC++ FPGA designs.

 It is currently possible to generate FPGA library objects from the following source types:
 * Verilog or VHDL (modules or entities, respectively)